sohan-me/motverse/README.md

-Motoverse -- Car Selling Website
+Motoverse -- Car Selling Website using Django

 Welcome to the Car Selling Website project!
 This platform allows users to register, login, make inquiries about cars, and search for available vehicles.